 Annually IFA engages a Research Associate who assists the Permanent Scientific Committee (PSC) in the preparation of the scientific programme of the annual Congresses.

 The job of the Research Associate is to investigate and develop topics that have been suggested as possible Congress or Seminar subjects.
-The Research Associate develops a bibliography for each topic using the extensive research facilities of the International Bureau of Fiscal Documentation (IBFD) in Amsterdam.
+The Research Associate develops a bibliography for each topic.
 Working from the bibliography, the Research Associate then prepares a thorough analysis of the topic concerned, including identification of aspects which may be interesting to discuss in the specific context of the yearly IFA Congresses.

-Throughout the process, the Research Associate will be supervised in day-to-day work by a senior technical staff person of the IBFD, while the overall responsibility is with the Vice-Chair of the PSC.
-The Research Associate attends meetings of the PSC and works closely with its Chair and Vice-Chair.
+Throughout the process, the Research Associate will be supervised in day-to-day work, while the overall responsibility is with the Chair of the PSC.
+The Research Associate attends meetings of the PSC and works closely with its Chair and Vice-Chairs.

 Who should apply?